nataliatesarova/project-four/README.md

 As a logged-in user I can like a recipe and see number of likes so that I can personalize my recipe collection, engage with others, discover popular dishes, and enhance the overall experience on the platform by expressing preferences and interests in cooking.`(SHOULD HAVE)`

-As a registered user I can post comments on recipes so that i can actively participate in the culinary community, share expertise and improve recipes.`(SHOULD HAVE)`
+As a registered user I can post comments on recipes so that I can actively participate in the culinary community, share expertise and improve recipes.`(SHOULD HAVE)`

 ### Epic 4: Admin panel and content management